[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Does this song have lyrics?
 I feel as though I have heard it sung before,” I say.

-“It does, but you don’t want to hear me sing—and besides, the lyrics are rather sentimental,” he replies.
+“It does, but you don’t want to hear me sing—and besides, the lyrics are very sentimental,” he replies.

 “But then you’d likely have to hear it sung, and like I said, I can’t sing—”